vDorst/RTLPlayground/README.md

 SFP module insert/removal identification and reading of the SFP EEProm works.
 SFP module configuration works, too, tested for 1G modules.

+The 4-Port Ethernet + 2 Port SFP+ are fully supported, too (e.g. KP-9000-6hx-x2).

 On the 9-port devices with RTL8273 + RTL8224, the 4 Ports served by the RTL8273 and
 the SFP+ port will work normally and TCP connectivity will work as above.
-The RTL8224 is currently not correctly initialized.
+The RTL8224 is currently not correctly initialized and will not work.

-On the 4-Port Ethernet + 2 Port SFP+ devices, one of the SFP+ ports will not work.

 To do meaningful debugging you will need to use a serial console, so soldering skills are required.
 Flashing must be done via a SOIC-8 PatchClamp or by soldering a socket